vmware-archive/terraforming-gcp/README.md

 ## Notes

+This repository requires at least v0.7.7 of terraform

 You will need to have copied the ops-manager image to your GCS.

 The command will look something like this: